Modern Country Style - Interior Design Guide

 -

-This section will guide you step by step so you can easily incorporate modern country style interior design elements into your living space.
-Whether you're starting fresh or refreshing your favorite room, expect approachable advice you can implement at your own pace.
+This section will guide you step-by-step on how to incorporate the modern country style into your home.
+Whether you are starting from scratch, or just looking to refresh your favorite room, I want to share approachable advice you can implement at your own pace.

 -